saytat/Notebooks/2016-01-18-project-ideas.md

 13. Historic Maps.
 Maybe add a mapp coluring (via third party) plugin.
 14. Can this app include google cardboard apps?
 15. This can potentially extend beyond the city.
 Part of a bike trip for example.
 Audio guided bike trip.
+16. Connection with rehabilation of Parkinson's disease patient:
+"13.20 Justyna Maculewicz – Rhytmic walking interactions with auditory feedback

+Walking is an activity that plays an important part in our daily lives.
+In addition to being a natural means of transportation, walking is also characterized by the resulting sound, which can provide information about the surface, type of shoe, and movement speed as well as the person’s age, weight, and physical condition.
+Until now, few studies have shown the role of interactive auditory feedback produced by walkers in affecting walking pace.
+General goal of my research is to test rhythmic interactive walking with auditory feedback from several perspectives.
+Quantitative perspective: to see how different types of auditory cues influence tempo stability within different pace range and how the feedback can influence preferred pace of participants.
+Qualitative – to see how different feedback and cues shift perception of naturalness and perceived ease of synchronization.
+I am mostly focused on ecological sounds, which are seen as the signals, which convey richer and more useful information than just simple metronome.
+There are several interesting effects emerging from my hitherto research.
+When participants are asked to walk in their preferred pace and different feedback sounds are presented, their pace also changes.
+Until now I have been testing gravel and wood sound as ecological ones and a tone as a non-ecological sound.
+Results show that participants have the slowest pace with gravel feedback, then wood and a tone motivates to the fastest walking.
+When they are asked to synchronize with above-mentioned sounds their results are similar with a slight worse performance with gravel cues.
+Even though this feedback produces the highest synchronizing error it is perceived as the one, which is the easiest to follow.
+For the explanation to these results I am looking in neurological data.
+The exploratory electroencephalographic (EEG) study was conducted to test neural activity for interactive rhythmic walking in place with three different tempi (80, 105 and 130 BPM) in the presence of four auditory cues: two ecological (gravel, wood) and two non – ecological (artificial aggregate, artificial solid).
+By analysing power spectrum density in alpha, beta and gamma oscillations wave bands we studied brain activations correlated with attention, motoric behaviour and semantic information enclosed in the ecological and non – ecological auditory signals.
+The results revealed the highest alpha activation for solid artificial sounds, significantly different than gravel sound.
+The beta activity was the highest for both non – ecological signal, and gamma for both aggregate sounds.
+We believe that our results are encouraging for further exploration of the topic of ecological vs. non – ecological auditory cues in rhythmic walking task, especially in a context of gait rehabilitation in Parkinson’s disease.
+Knowledge acquired through these experiments will be useful in the feedback and cues design for gait rehabilitation (motivation, pace control, balance control, movement continuation), exercise (motivation, perceived exertion, vigor) and entertainment (virtual reality applications).

+Justyna Maculewicz is a PhD fellow at Aalborg University Copenhagen.
+Her research interests include rhythmic motoric tasks with auditory and haptic feedback.
+Maculewicz received a BS in acoustics and MS in cognitive science from Adam Mickiewicz University in Poznan.
+She is focused on research on ecologically valid audio and haptic feedback and its influence on tempo-based exercise for entertainment and rehabilitation."

 ##Connected idea: how about superimposing streets from different cities. i.e. make a user walk park street by walking nowy swiat?
 Does that make sense at all??????